This review compares the top five best strength and conditioning coach certifications.

 The other lower-tier packages don’t deviate much from what’s offered here, and the price makes them more attractive, which I’ll get into later.

-NCSF CSC Exam
+NCSF CSC Certification Course Topics

 The NCSF CSC exam is administered either in a real-world proctored testing venue or online via a live remote proctor.

-It is comprised of 150 multiple choice questions and runs for 3 hours.
+The NCSF Certified Strength Coach exam consists of 150 multiple choice questions and runs for 3 hours.

-The exam is broken down as follows, so you have an idea of where to focus:
+The exam is broken down as follows so you have an idea of where to focus:

 - Functional Anatomy and Biomechanics 15%